-• "Biologicals: Know what you're using before diving in"

-by Chris Torres provides a list of categories of biologicals, how they work, and how they must be matched to a field environment.

-- "FBN is newest supplier in biologicals business" by Willie Vogt provides information about the expansion of the Farmers Business Network [FBN] into the biologicals market.
-FBN Biological's lineup includes 1) prebiotics that contain molecules that will stimulate soil microbial activity, 2) probiotics that are live microorganisms with targeted functions when applied to the soil, 3) foliarapplied stimulants that are designed to enhance a crop's photosynthetic capacity, 4) C sources that provide soil benefits, and 5) biologically enhanced micronutrient fertilizers. - "Are microbes the next carbon crop for farmers?" by Mindy Ward highlights the work that Pluton Biosciences is doing to find microbes that will aid in sequestering C in the soil.
-Basically, the company envisions applying microbes as a cover crop-i.e. they will be sprayed onto the soil as an amendment at harvest, at burndown, or at planting.
-The company will be attempting to identify and develop microbes that can store C and nitrogen [N] in the soil.
+- "Biologicals: Know what you're using before diving in" by Chris Torres appears in a Mar.
+25, 2021 article.
+This article provides a list of categories of biologicals, how they work, and how they must be matched to a field environment. - "FBN is newest supplier in biologicals business" by Willie Vogt appears in an Apr.
+9, 2021 article.
+This article provides information about the expansion of the Farmers Business Network (FBN) into the biologicals market.
+FBN Biological's lineup includes 1) prebiotics that contain molecules that will stimulate soil microbial activity, 2) probiotics that are live microorganisms with targeted functions when applied to the soil, 3) foliarapplied stimulants that are designed to enhance a crop's photosynthetic capacity, 4) carbon sources that provide soil benefits, and 5) biologically enhanced micronutrient fertilizers. - "Are microbes the next carbon crop for farmers?" by Mindy Ward appears in an Apr.
+21, 2021 article.
+In this article, the work Pluton Biosciences is doing to find microbes that will aid in sequestering C in the soil is briefly described.
+Basically, the company envisions applying microbes as a cover crop-i.e., they will be sprayed onto the soil as an amendment at harvest, at burndown, or at planting.
+The company will be attempting to identify and develop microbes that can store C and N in the soil.